-An Area of Outstanding Natural Beauty, the Cotswolds is a hugely popular tourist destination and unquestionably one of the best places to buy your holiday home.
-Reaching from Stratford-upon-Avon to Bath, the region encompasses idyllic villages, bustling market towns, stunning countryside and plentiful attractions.
+An Area of Outstanding Natural Beauty, the Cotswolds is one of the most popular destinations for UK holidays, and unquestionably one of the best places to buy your holiday home.
+Reaching from Stratford-upon-Avon to Bath, the region encompasses idyllic villages, bustling market towns, magnificent countryside and plentiful attractions.

 The Lake District

-England’s largest National Park, the Lake District is one of the country’s tourist hot spots, with holiday homes abundant across the region.
+England’s largest National Park, the Lake District is a hot spot for holidays in the UK, with holiday homes abundant across the region.
 Known for the mountains, woodlands, and of course, its famous lakes, the World Heritage Site offers endless days of exploring, walking through the beautiful countryside and soaking up the magnificent views.

-With more than 300 beaches across the region, Cornwall is a haven for holiday makers during the warmer months and a great place to buy a holiday home.
+With more than 300 beaches across the region, Cornwall is a haven for holiday makers during the warmer months and a great place to buy a holiday home on the south coast.
 Visitors can enjoy activities such as surfing, boat trips and cliff top walking; head to the area’s World Heritage Sites, gardens, castles and museums; or simply sit back and relax on the beach.

 Also known as ‘God’s Own Country’, Yorkshire is the biggest county in the UK; comprising historic towns, coastal areas and unspoilt countryside, there’s plenty to appeal to tourists.
 Highlights include the famous Yorkshire Dales, walled city of York, coastal town of Whitby, and the North Yorkshire Moors.